The 67 Eldorado is now at the shop to get an Austrian license

 It took us 2 days to just do the paint properly.
 We worked more than 20 hours in reviving the paint job and the exterior chrome.

-We´ll do some more detailing work on the car later - it is now in winter storage anyways.
+We´ll do some more detailing work on the car later - it is now in winter storage anyway.

-The car looks spectacular now - the white paintjob is now very bright.
+The car looks really good now - the white paint job is very bright.
 I have the impression that the shade actually changed...

 Next up: Interior, engine and engine bay, rims and everything else...